parrt/msds621/projects/dtree/dtree.md

 ## Deliverables

 In your github repo `dtree`-*userid*, you must provide the `dtree.py` file at the root of the repository directory.
 It must have the `RegressionTree621` and `ClassifierTree621` classes as well as the decision tree node classes; basically all of your code will be in this file.
 My test script will import all functions and classes.
+Please make sure there is no main program in `dtree.py` (as it runs when we do an import).

 I will copy in clean versions of the test scripts before grading your projects.